anthonykhoa/push_swap/README.md

 4)My algorithm is recursive and works like so:
      a. increase size of subarray (multiplies by 2 each time)
-     b. re rank nodes since size of subarray has changed
+     b. re-value nodes since size of subarray has changed
      c. merge all nodes with each other

+Without optimization this will sort 500 numbers in ~7000 steps.

-My code currenly sorts 500 numbers in 6800 steps, but I need to hit 5300 steps in order to pass. blehhh
+My code currenly sorts 500 numbers in 6800 steps, but I need to hit 5300 steps in order to pass. blehhh. more optimization details coming as soon as possible :)